(A) What is work registration?

 (1) The county agency shall explain to the individual the employment and training program requirements, the rights and responsibilities of work registered assistance group members, and the consequences of failure to comply as described in rule 5101:4-3-11.2 of the Administrative Code.
 A written statement of the above shall also be provided to each individual who is registered for work.
 A statement shall also be provided when a previously exempt individual or new household member becomes subject to a work registration, and every twelve months after initial registration.

-(2) Each registration shall be documented via the client registry information system enhanced (CRIS-E).
+(2) Each registration shall be documented via the statewide automated eligibility system.

-(a) The county agency shall complete the appropriate CRIS-E screen for each individual required to work register prior to authorization of food assistance benefits.
+(a) The county agency shall update the statewide automated eligibility system for each individual required to work register prior to authorization of food assistance benefits.

 (b) Individuals required to work register shall not be required to be present at the time the county agency work registers the individual.
 These individuals shall be notified of work requirements in accordance with paragraph (C)(1) of this rule and scheduled for and notified of an appraisal interview.